sepnetflix/The-Scent-oa5/content_of_code_files_1.md

         // Ensure CSRF token is generated if not already (e.g., first POST in session) SecurityMiddleware::generateCSRFToken();
         // Validate submitted token
-        SecurityMiddleware::validateCSRF(); // Throws exception on failure
+        // Note: Some controllers might re-validate CSRF internally for specific actions SecurityMiddleware::validateCSRF(); // Throws exception on failure
     }